Skip to content

 In KernelSU, the following situations may cause boot brick when flashing the boot partition:

-- Your kernel has some bugs or is not suitable for your phone to flash.
+3. Your kernel has some bugs or is not suitable for your device to flash.

 Brick by modules